imanshika/train_management/README.md

 # Train Platform Management System

-A low-level design (LLD) / machine coding implementation for managing train-to-platform assignments at a railway station, with conflict detection, scheduling, and strategy-based auto-assignment.
+A low-level design (LLD) / machine coding implementation for managing train-to-platform assignments at a railway station, with conflict detection, scheduling, strategy-based auto-assignment, and event-driven notifications.

 ## Problem Statement